Search the site

 • What factors affect the likelihood or consequence?

-Taking action to minimise the risk - for example:
+Taking action to minimise the risk

 • Avoiding the risk, eg, no longer undertake the activity